 South Bend Indiana Mayor Pete Buttigieg made history Wednesday as the first openly gay elected official to run for the Office of the President of the United States.
-Buttigieg also is the first LGBTQ person to run for the highest office in the country.
+Buttigieg also is the first LGBTQ Democrat to run for the highest office in the country.

 Buttigieg, 37, officially announced his White House bid in the Democratic 2020 race in a video shared on Twitter.
 Buttigieg is the ninth Democrat to enter the 2020 presidential primary race.